Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OTsxz-Twmys.md

 ### Transcript

-> any news on reworking color selection, no not right now i don't have anything new to talk about there
+> any news on reworking color selection, no not right now I don't have anything new to talk about there